 A Bit More About Me

 I am grateful to have been mentored by some very bright people during my career, technically and in terms of understanding how to recreate the almost tactile immediacy and presence of the live experience at home.
-I think my most profound lesson was back in the mid-1980s from Dave Wilson of Wilson Audio Specialties.
+My most profound lesson was back in the mid-1980s from Dave Wilson of Wilson Audio Specialties.
 Using his WAMM speaker system and UltraMaster tape machine, Dave demonstrated to me just how fundamentally crucial low-frequency pressure could be to music.
 Astonishingly, he gave me this lesson using a solo flute recording.
-That experience underpins the very foundation of how I approach and set up a home audio system today – but it also helped to explain a significant event from years earlier.
+That experience underpins the foundation of how I approach and set up a home audio system today – but it also helped explain a significant event from years earlier.

 Back in college, I saw The Moody Blues in a big enclosed auditorium.
 The opening act was none other than the great Stevie Ray Vaughn.
 But on this night, the house gave Stevie the "small sound system."
 The experience was deficient and uninspiring, and the audience almost fell asleep.
 Imagine Stevie sounding that way?
 Then The Moody Blues came on using the "big system" the band travels with, and the place came alive.
 The venue was thoroughly and uniformly pressurized with the big rig from the lowest frequency to the highest.
 The performance was heard (and felt) the way the musicians intended.
 Suddenly, the audience was on its feet, responding, and we had a rock concert.